Every Granola feature — plus offline SQLite cross-meeting search, attendee timelines, and a MEMO pipeline runner no other Granola tool has.

 meetings delete, meetings restore, import, and warm --launch mutate state; everything else inspects, exports, syncs, or analyzes

-- Offline-friendly -
+- Offline-friendly - once hydrated by

 - Agent-safe by default - no colors or formatting unless